algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/functional/functional-specifications.md

   - Her goal is to have fun while playing and potentially develop an interest in classic arcade games.

 - Challenges:
-  - Designing the game to be accessible and user-friendly for a novice player like Emily, while still maintaining the core essence and challenge of Pac-Man.
+  - Designing the game to be accessible and user-friendly for a novice player like Emily, while still maintaining the essence and challenge of Pac-Man.
   - Balancing the game's difficulty so that it provides a satisfying challenge without becoming frustrating for someone new to the game.

 ### 3. Nostalgic 90s Gamer - Mike 💾